 Blog Layout

-What is the Purpose of a Balance Sheet?
+What is the Purpose of the Balance Sheet?

 A balance sheet is a financial document of the assets, liabilities, and equity of a business at the end of an accounting period.
 Business owners and investors use them on a regular basis to gauge the general financial health of their organizations.
 A company's balance sheet also give them a good idea of business liquidity, which is how quickly they can convert assets into cash.